 His positive reaction was just fantastic, and I was over the moon.
 We talked about getting it printed and sent over to him etc, and that got us both thinking.
 I had recently met with Dominic Turner of Exhibit A Studios in Dublin, about creating Limited Edition prints of some of my imagery.
 They are the only Print Company in Ireland with accreditation from the UK Fine Art Guild, and the quality of their work is just sublime.
 It seemed like the perfect opportunity to do something special with ‘Luring the Draccus’.
 Through a lot of back-and-forth with Pat, we decided it would be cool to do a signed A1-sized Limited Edition of the image, to the highest, Museum-Quality Standard.
 Pat came up with the wonderful idea to handwrite a different line from the book on each of the 50 prints, making them totally unique.

 And here we are.
 The first 25 prints have winged their way through stormy skies from Dublin to Wisconsin and back, and they are ready to fly the coop.
-They are signed and numbered by Pat and myself, come with a Certificate of Authenticity from Exhibit A Studios, and feature a handwritten line from The Name of The Wind or The Wise Man’s Fear.
+They are signed and numbered by Pat and myself, and feature a handwritten line from The Name of The Wind or The Wise Man’s Fear.

 Throughout this whole process, Pat has been an absolute star, open to all ideas and full of suggestions.

 Thank you Pat - for the book, and for your enthusiasm and support.
 You’re a diamond.